wfaler/rig/README.md

 3. **Persistent Containers** — Named `rig-<project>`, reused across sessions
 4. **Socket Mounting** — Docker socket mounted for testcontainers support
 5. **Entrypoint Magic** — Permissions and services configured at container start

+### Security: No Privileged Mode

+Rig does **not** run containers in privileged mode.
+Instead, it mounts the host's Docker socket (`/var/run/docker.sock`) into the container.
+This approach:

+- **Avoids privileged mode** — No elevated kernel capabilities or root access to the host
+- **Uses the host's Docker daemon** — Containers you create are siblings, not nested children
+- **Works with Testcontainers** — Pre-configured environment variables ensure compatibility

+This is safer than true Docker-in-Docker (which requires `--privileged`), while still enabling full Docker workflows inside your development environment.

 ---